hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This is the first time meaning itself has been standardized.

+“SFH / DFH establishes the public index of the internet — the canonical first-hop where meaning begins for every topic, for every AI.”

 In One Sentence

 SFH / DFH is now the official public index for every topic on the internet — a universal starting point that tells AI and search engines where meaning begins.